Cervical Cancer Is Preventable. Why Do So Many Black People Die From It?

 Cervical cancer is a relatively slow-growing cancer, and when it’s caught in its earlier stages it’s highly treatable, Gerardo Colon-Otero, MD an oncologist at Mayo Clinic, tells Refinery29.
 But the cancer tends to be caught later in Black people than in white people, which is one of the reasons for the disparity in mortality rates.

-That’s why Ciara’s campaign, which she has launched in partnership with The Black Women’s Health Imperative (BWHI) and Hologic’s Project Health Equality, is encouraging women to get consistent Pap and HPV tests.
+That’s why Ciara’s campaign, which she has launched in partnership with The Black Women’s Health Imperative (BWHI) and Hologic’s Project Health Equality, is encouraging women to get consistent HPV and cervical screening tests.
 Together, these two tests can significantly increase one’s chances of catching the cancer-causing types of HPV early; the HPV test, which is typically recommended for women 30 to 65 in addition to a Pap, is especially important, since it’s more sensitive to precancerous conditions, Dr. Jimenez says.

 Advertisement